 8. Consider Round, Non-Glass Furniture

 Sharp corners and glass can cause injuries.
 When deciding on which furniture you should take, try to eliminate furniture with sharp corners and glass.
 If you must bring rectangular furniture with sharp corners, consider installing rounded plastic corner encasement that blends in with the decor and protects from sharp edges.

 9. Make Sure Kitchen is Bright and Well Lit

-Remember that good nutrition is paramount for aging loved ones.
+Remember that good nutrition is paramount for seniors.
 It’s important to keep the kitchen stocked with healthy food and snacks throughout the day and night.
 Adhesive, under-cabinet lighting can help with evening or nighttime snack preparation.

 10. Avoid Busy Patterns or Designs With Dark Spots

-Busy patterns can cause angst or confusion for aging loved ones; especially those who suffer from dementia.
+Busy patterns can cause angst or confusion for seniors; especially those who suffer from dementia.
 Dark spots can look like dirt spots or holes for someone with vision loss.
 Try to keep decor simple and meaningful — incorporate family photos into wall art or canvas prints.
-Or bring some of your loved ones’ favorite artwork.
+Or bring some of their favorite artwork.

 11. Think Tactile

 Touch is a huge sensation for the elderly, especially for those who suffer from Alzheimer’s disease and dementia.
 Think cozy and comfortable when it comes to blankets and throws, but also incorporate lace, fur and denim to help excite the senses and stimulate memories.